plumphq/gandi/README.md

 capabilities to create unique job search engines that **share the same source of content** but provide **different features** to retrieve and process it.

-To put it simply, Gandi can be described as a company's job listings repository, which follows the following main
+To put it simply, Gandi can be described as a company's job listings repository , which follows the following main
 principles:

-- **Decentralized** – each company is responsible for its own job listings, that have been published on the company's website and pulled by Gandi;
+- **Decentralized** – each company is responsible for its own job listings, that have been published on the company's ATS or any other custom website and pulled by Gandi;
 - **Instant** – a single link to a company's job listing ensures seamless sync with Gandi repository, negating the need for manual content duplication;